4paradigm/OpenMLDB/docs/en/quickstart/sdk/python_sdk.md

 This section demonstrates the use of the Python SDK through OpenMLDB SQLAlchemy.
 Similarly, if any of the DBAPI interfaces fail, they will raise a `DatabaseError` exception.
 Users can catch and handle this exception as needed.
 The handling of return values should follow the SQLAlchemy standard.

+The integrated SQLAlchemy defaults to version 2.0 while remaining compatible with the old version 1.4.
+If a user's SQLAlchemy version is 1.4, they can adjust the interface names according to the [version differences](python_sdk.md#sqlalchemy-version-differences).
+OpenMLDB SDK only supports version 1.4 in version 0.8.5 and before.
+Starting from version 0.8.5 (excluding 0.8.5), it begins to support version 2.0.

 ### Create Connection

 ```python